-UnitedHealth profit beats on strength in Optum, insurance units
+UnitedHealth fourth-quarter profit beats on Optum strength

 Analysts on average were expecting earnings of $3.21 per share and revenue of $58.01 billion, according to IBES data from Refinitiv.

-Shares of the Hopkins, Minnesota-based company rose 1.6 percent to $252 in light trading before the opening bell.

-Reporting by Tamara Mathias in Bengaluru; Editing by Arun Koyyur
+Reporting by Tamara Mathias in Bengaluru; Editing by Arun Koyyur and Shounak Dasgupta